Best Guitar Amps for Blues and Rock

-I’ve set a few criteria.
-First, since most us are on a budget, these amps are affordable.
-I’ve defined this to mean if you walk into a guitar shop with $1000 you should be able to walk out with one of these amps plus a lot of change.
+I’ve set some criteria.
+First, since most us are on a budget, these amps are relatively affordable.
+We're looking for blues amps under $1000.
+You should be able to walk into a guitar shop with a grand and walk out with one of these amps plus a lot of change.

 Second, I’m looking for moderately powered tube amps.
 Amps in the 30-60 watt range hit that sweet spot when cranked up a bit, and manage that smooth bluesy overdrive at more sensible volume ranges than 100-watt tube amps.

 Finally, I’ve chosen amps that are portable.
 You can throw one of these guys in the back of your car along with your Strat and have everything you need to head off to a gig.